 A beautiful and serene green haven, The Palatine is the perfect place to escape the crowds and the heat.

-In the shade of pine and olive trees, wildflowers grow amongst the ruins.
-Enjoy the calm while strolling through the shaded Farnese Gardens and you’ll find it’s not hard to imagine the opulent lives of the Emperors of Rome.
+Wildflowers grow amongst the ruins in the shade of pine and olive trees.
+Enjoy the calm while strolling through the shaded Farnese Gardens, and you’ll find it’s not hard to imagine the opulent lives of the Emperors of Rome.

 Palatine Hill Tickets